SestoAle/DeepCrawl/README.md

 DeepCrawl is a turn-based strategy game for mobile platforms, where all the enemies are trained with Deep Reinforcement Learning algorithms [[1]](#references).

-The game is design to be hard, yet fair: the player will have to explore the dungeons and defeat all the guardians of the rooms, paying attention to every moves the AI does!
+The game is designed to be hard, yet fair: the player will have to explore the dungeons and defeat all the guardians of the rooms, paying attention to every moves the AI does!